×

 What is a typical expat home or apartment like in San Pedro Sula?

 "Expat homes or apartments in San Pedro Sula, are typically located in secure, gated communities or high-rise buildings with 24-hour security.
 These homes are often spacious, with multiple bedrooms, bathrooms, and a large living area.
 They are usually fully furnished with modern amenities such as air conditioning, high-speed internet, and cable TV.
 The kitchen is typically equipped with modern appliances, including a refrigerator, stove, and sometimes a dishwasher.
 Many of these homes also have a private outdoor space, such as a balcony or a small garden.
 Some of the more upscale homes may even have a private pool.
 The homes are often located close to international schools, shopping centers, and restaurants, making them convenient for expats.
 Despite being in a tropical country, the homes are designed to keep cool, with tiled floors and high ceilings.
 They often have large windows to let in natural light and offer views of the surrounding city or mountains.
 Some expat homes may also come with a maid or gardener service included in the rent.
 In terms of decor, these homes often feature a mix of local and international styles, with locally made furniture and artwork alongside more familiar western-style furnishings.
-Overall, expat homes in San Pedro Sula offer a comfortable and secure living environment," remarked one foreigner who made the move to San Pedro Sula.
+Overall, expat homes in San Pedro Sula offer a comfortable and secure living environment," said one expat who made the move to San Pedro Sula.

 SJB Global